AndreLouisCaron/cwebs/README.rst

 Description
 ===========

-This library provides a parser for the WebSocket [1]_ wire protocol.
+This library provides a parser for the `WebSocket`_ wire protocol.
 The parser is implemented as a finite state machine (FSM) for use in streaming applications (i.e. data arrives at an unpredictable rate and the parser must be interruptible).
 As such, the parser itself does not buffer any received data.